 4. Plan the best way to advise staff – Consider the different ages, cultures, etc. Is face-to-face feasible?
 Is live video or video alerts an alternative?
 Will an opportunity to ask questions be offered?

 5. Understand the cycle of acceptance for employees – Shock, fear, acceptance, commitment.
 Plan what responses (verbal and emotional) you’ll need to demonstrate at each step.

 1. Communicate appropriately through the cycle of acceptance – Focus on moving employees through each step, not trying to immediately reach commitment.

 2. Communicate clearly and often – Be creative in your communications.
-Disclose as much as you’re able to reduce rumor and suspicion.
+Disclose as much as you’re able to reduce rumors and suspicion.

-3. Be honest and transparent – Build the trust staff need to buy in to the change.
+3. Be honest and transparent – Build the trust staff needs to buy into the change.

 5. Emphasize constants – Give equal weight to what’s not changing as to what is.
 What aspects that are familiar and comfortable to staff will stay unchanged?